kennedysgarage/kennedysgarage/_posts/2014-09-05-per-scholas-keynote-speaker.md

 <h3>Choosing a path</h3>
 <ul>
   <li>When I first started out in life, I had no clue what I wanted to be or do.
-I have been a dishwasher, lawn mower, server, bartender, cook, security guard, ocean rescuer (lifeguard on the beach), EMT at a ER, Airplane mechanic while in the Air Force, barista, teacher, developer, designer, and have held about 20 other odds jobs here and there.</li>
+I have been a dishwasher, lawn mower, server, bartender, cook, security guard, ocean rescue (lifeguard on the beach), EMT at an ER, Airplane mechanic while in the Air Force, barista, teacher, developer, designer, and have held about 20 other odds jobs here and there.</li>
   <li>You are not alone.
 Most people are in the same boat.</li>
   <li>For the longest time I asked myself, “What do I want to do?”.
 I found out later that I was asking the wrong question.
-What I <em>should</em> have asked myself is, “What will people pay me the most to do?” or “What pays the most and is in my skillset?”</li>
+What I <em>should</em> have asked myself is, “What will people pay me the most to do?” or “What pays the most and is in my skill set?”</li>
 </ul>

 <h3>3 key reasons for your success</h3>